ptitSeb/hydracastlelabyrinth/README.md

 This version of Hydra Castle Labyrinth is based on the 3DS port (see below for original notice)

-This version use SDL (1.2) and build on Linux & OpenPandora.
+This version use SDL (either 1.2 or 2.0) and build on Linux, OpenPandora, PocketCHIP and ODROID.

-You'll need SDL 1.2 and SDL_mixer to build
+You'll need SDL and SDL_mixer to build, either version 1.2 or 2.0.
+The SDL2 version use SDL Renderer and so is hardware accelerated.
+The SDL1.2 version use plain bitmap (no OpenGL or GLES needed).

 On Debian and friend, to prepare and build, you can do (if you never build anything before, start with `sudo apt install build-essential git`):
+For SDL1.2
 ```
 sudo apt install libsdl-dev libsdl-mixer1.2-dev cmake
 cd ~